 After a turbulent year, the cultivation companies are getting back on their feet.
 Even better: Veiling Hoogstraten experienced the largest turnover growth in its existence to date (+31%).
 This year, more than 25 million kilos of strawberries were delivered, a record harvest!
 We organised the first International Strawberry Congress.
 It was an immediate hit with 300 participants from 22 countries!

-No fewer than 30,000 tonnes of strawberries are sold.
-A large proportion of the strawberry growers at Veiling Profruco become direct members at Coöperatie Hoogstraten.
-Moreover, investments were made in the construction of a new vegetable shed (1.1 ha).
+As many as 30,000 tons of strawberries are sold.
+A large proportion of the strawberry growers from Veiling Profruco become direct members of Coöperatie Hoogstraten.
+In addition, investments are being made in the construction of a new vegetable warehouse (1.1 ha).

 Coöperatie Hoogstraten obtains the Corporate Social Responsibility charter for the first time.